souzatharsis/podcastfy/paper/paper.md

 # Abstract

-Podcastfy is an open-source Python framework that enables programmatic summarization of multisourced multimodal content into multilingual natural-sounding conversational text and audio using generative AI.
-By enabling the transformation of various types of digital content into conversational audio, Podcastfy improves accessibility, engagement, and usability for a wide range of users.
-The open-source nature of the project ensures that it can be continuously improved and adapted to meet the evolving needs of its users.
+Podcastfy is an open-source Python framework that enables programmatic summarization of multisourced multimodal content into multilingual natural-sounding conversations using generative AI.
+By enabling the transformation of various types of digital content into conversational content, Podcastfy improves accessibility, engagement, and usability for a wide range of users.
+The open-source nature of the project allows it to be continuously improved and adapted to meet the evolving needs of its users.

 # Statement of Need

 The rapid expansion of digital content across various formats has intensified the need for tools capable of converting diverse information into accessible and digestible formats \citep{johnson2023adaptive, chen2023digital, mccune2023accessibility}.
-Existing solutions often fall short due to their proprietary nature, limited multimodal support, or inadequate accessibility features, as highlighted in recent reviews on adaptive user interfaces and digital accessibility tools \citep{marcus2019design, peterson2023web, gupta2023advances}.
+Existing solutions often fall short due to their proprietary nature, limited multimodal support, or inadequate accessibility features \citep{marcus2019design, peterson2023web, gupta2023advances}.

-Podcastfy addresses this gap by providing an open-source solution that supports multimodal input processing and generates natural-sounding summarized textual and audio content.
+Podcastfy addresses this gap by providing an open-source solution that supports multimodal input processing and generates natural-sounding summarized conversational content.
 Leveraging advances in large language models (LLMs) and text-to-speech (TTS) synthesis, Podcastfy aims to benefit a diverse group of users, including content creators, educators, researchers, and accessibility advocates, by providing a customizable solution to transform digital content into multilingual textual and auditory formats that enhance accessibility and engagement.

 # Features

 - Generate conversational content from multiple sources and formats (images, websites, YouTube, and PDFs)
 - Customize transcript and audio generation (e.g. style, language, structure, length)
 - Create podcasts from pre-existing or edited transcripts
-- Support for advanced text-to-speech models (OpenAI, ElevenLabs and Edge)
+- Support for cloud-based and local LLMs for transcript generation (increased privacy and control)
-- Support for running local llms for transcript generation (increased privacy and control)
+- Support for advanced text-to-speech models (OpenAI, ElevenLabs and MicrosoftEdge)
 - Multi-language support for global content creation
 - Seamless CLI and Python package integration for automated workflows